Updated October 2021

 In 2003, the Hartley Nature Center in Duluth, Minnesota installed one of the first solar PV systems in Minnesota.
 Thirteen years later, the inverters in the system were beginning to fail, and the nonprofit organization that managed the facility was seeking energy efficiency upgrades.
 To ensure the Hartley Nature Center would continue its role as a renewable energy pioneer, they explored ways to include energy storage as part of the retrofit construction project.
 The energy storage system would cut energy costs, provide educational opportunities, and enable the center to serve as an emergency shelter site.
 In 2016, the city of Duluth suffered its first week-long power outage in over a decade due to a severe thunderstorm with high winds, reaffirming the importance of an energy system built for resilience.

 The University of Minnesota, the local nonprofit Ecolibrium 3, and city of Duluth staff identified a project developer, selected vendors, obtained the permits, and led the Hartley Nature Center through the development process.
 The Nature Center identified emergency loads which would enable it to operate effectively as a shelter site and continue mission-critical services.
-The restored system features a new islandable inverter and a 6 kW/14.2 kWh lithium island battery to support the 13.1 kW solar PV installation.
+The restored system features a new islandable inverter and a 6 kW/14.2 kWh lithium-ion battery to support the 13.1 kW solar PV installation.

-The system was completed in the spring of 2017, and is among the first solar + storage retrofit projects in the country.
+The system was completed in the spring of 2017, and is among the first solar-plus-storage retrofit projects in the country.
 The installation process was open to solar installers, electricians, and others seeking continuing education credits for their professions.
 In the future, the Nature Center will use the system to train local installers.
 When the system went online, the city of Duluth hosted an educational Solar and Storage Awareness Day for the community.

 The Hartley Nature Center project received strong community support from organizations within Duluth and across the nation, such as the Minnesota Power Foundation, the Clean Energy Group, and the U.S. Department of Energy Solar Market Pathways program.
 Funding and in-kind support helped assist with the cost of the retrofit project, which has provided important lessons learned for other communities.
 The city is using the results of the project to explore resilient solar installations on city-owned facilities.